MagicScribble/BrightByte/index.md

 Hi!
 I’m Olena — an independent developer who loves creating fun, imaginative, and family-friendly mobile apps.

 I’m passionate about building experiences that make kids smile, spark curiosity, and give parents peace of mind.
 Every app is carefully designed, coded, and refined by me — from the very first sketch to the final release.
-My goal is simple: to craft apps that feel joyful, safe, and full of heart ✨.
+My aim is simple: to create apps that feel joyful, safe, and full of heart ✨.

 ---